-Having generated meaningful clinical data showing our product is well-tolerated in late-stage AML patients with no remaining treatment options, TCB aims to commence phase 2b-into pivotal (phase 3) clinical studies under the trial name 'ACHIEVE', with OmnImmune® during 2022 in AML patients who have failed to respond adequately to induction therapy.
+Having generated meaningful clinical data showing our product is well-tolerated in late-stage AML patients with no remaining treatment options, we commenced phase 2b-into pivotal (phase 3) clinical studies under the trial name 'ACHIEVE', with OmnImmune® during 2022 in AML patients who have failed to respond adequately to induction therapy.
 The aim is to provide a form of salvage therapy which will either stabilize the patient, thereby preventing disease progression, or delay the requirement for human stem cell transplant.
-Our initial trial centers will be in the UK and we anticipate treating our first patients in Q2 2022.
+Our initial trial centers will be in the UK and we are currently dosing patients in this trial.
 Working on the premise that other blood cancers should respond to GD-Ts in a similar manner to AML, TCB plans to conduct clinical studies for OmnImmune® in other hematological malignancies in future.